Sport England Tools, Documents and Reports

 Active Lives Reports

-Now with a third full year of data, this Active Lives report provides an updated comprehensive overview of adult (age 16+) sport and physical activity in England in the 12 months from November 2017 to November 2018.
+Now with a fourth full year of data, this Active Lives report provides an updated comprehensive overview of adult (age 16+) sport and physical activity in England in the 12 months from May 2019 to May 2020.

 This report presents data from the Active Lives Children and Young People Survey for the academic year 2017/18.
 Data is presented for children and young people in school Years 1-11 (ages 5-16) in England.
 Published March 2019 (Academic year 2017/18).